Alcoholic Beverage Sales and Service, and Venue Liquor Licensing

 Venue Liquor Licensing

 University units pursuing Venue Liquor Licensing must submit a University Application for Alcohol License form to the University’s Alcohol License Oversight Committee (ALOC) to be considered for a State of Minnesota liquor license.
 The State issues alcoholic beverage licenses for the sale and service of alcohol for specific geographically defined venues.
-See procedure: Applying for Alcohol License.
+See Administrative Procedure: Applying for Alcohol License.

 Applications will be considered if: